cosc2336-ds-alg/assg07/README.md

 stream operations in C/C++.
 There is no real operator that means something like 'append' for the built in basic data types.
-It is not uncommon when doing operator overloading to do something like this, to repurpose an existing syntatic operation to mean something useful for your own user defined data type.
+It is not uncommon when doing operator overloading to do something like this, to re-purpose an existing syntactic operation to mean something useful for your own user defined data type.
 Overloading this operator to mean appending a value allows us to write code like the
 following: